India tour & travel

 Mandir Palace

 This is the present residence of erstwhile royal family.
 Part of this palace is used as a restaurant and hotel.
 This is a beautiful carved palace with many attractive galleries and paintings.
-There is an entry fee of Rs 10 to enter into the visitors area.
+There is an entry fee to enter into the visitors area.
 Private area and the restaurant is not allowed for the visitors to enter.
 At the top of the building the picture of Jaisalmer fort and town is visible.

 Ludarva